-- 802.11ax/be MU-RTS/CTS is not yet supported - 802.11ac/ax/be MU-MIMO is not supported, and no more than 4 antennas can be configured - 802.11n/ac/ax/be beamforming is not supported - 802.11n RIFS is not supported - 802.11 PCF/HCF/HCCA are not implemented - Channel Switch Announcement is not supported - Authentication and encryption are missing - · Processing delays are not modeled - · Cases where RTS/CTS and ACK are transmitted using HT/VHT/HE/EHT formats are not supported - Energy consumption model does not consider MIMO - 802.11ax preamble puncturing is supported by the PHY but is currently not exploited by the MAC - Only minimal 802.11be PHY is supported (no MAC layer yet)
+- 802.11n/ac/ax/be beamforming is not supported - 802.11n RIFS is not supported - 802.11 PCF/HCF/HCCA are not implemented - Channel Switch Announcement is not supported - Authentication and encryption are missing - Processing delays are not modeled - Cases where RTS/CTS and ACK are transmitted using HT/VHT/HE/EHT formats are not supported - Energy consumption model does not consider MIMO - 802.11ax preamble puncturing is supported by the PHY but is currently not exploited by the MAC - Only minimal MU-MIMO is supported (ideal PHY assumed, no MAC layer yet)

-At the MAC layer, most of the main functions found in deployed Wi-Fi equipment for 802.11a/b/e/g/n/ac/ax are implemented, but there are scattered instances where some limitations in the models exist.
-Support for 802.11n, ac and ax is evolving.
+At the MAC layer, most of the main functions found in deployed Wi-Fi equipment for 802.11a/b/e/g/n/ac/ax/be are implemented, but there are scattered instances where some limitations in the models exist.
+Support for 802.11n, ac, ax and be is evolving.